What questions do you ask prospective clients?

 I think, that the most important parts of any setup are your brain and ears, but in the right hands good gear can definitely make a difference.
 So here you go:

-In the control room I'm running a hybrid setup, meaning I use the best of both the analog and the digital domain.
+I'm running a hybrid setup, meaning I use the best of both the analog and the digital domain.
 I work on a Mac Pro with Cubase and mix with both plugins and outboard gear.
 AD/DA conversion is performed by an Antelope Audio Orion 32 that is connected via MADI to a RME HDSPe FX PCIe interface.
 For monitoring I use a pair of ADAM A77X, various smaller systems and quality headphones.

 I use microphones by: Neumann, Shure, AKG, Sennheiser, Heil Sound, Audix, Oktava, sE Electronics, amm...